luxzg/WSL2-fixes/networkingMode=bridged.md

 `wsl -d Ubuntu`
 - We can now check if `systemd` is working by running this in the WSL prompt:
 `systemctl list-unit-files --type=service`

+- Note: there have been reports that enabling `systemd` on existing WSL2 instance can make it stop responding altogether, but simple fix is to reboot the whole host PC, doing just WSL restart wasn't enough, but after reboot everything worked as expected

 With `systemd` enabled you should have networking working as earlier.
 But if you want to step away from WSL's helping hand completely, have full DHCP / IPv4 / IPv6 control from inside Linux distro, and so on - then we need a few more tweaks.
 Check next section!